-- Email or Call Your HR Department
+Email or Call Your Human Resources (HR) Department

-- Schedule Your Return Date
+Schedule Your Return Date

 Aim to go back to the office late in the week.
-Resist the temptation to make your first day back in the office a Monday: a full week back in the office makes for a difficult transition.
+Resist the temptation to make your first day back in the office a Monday; a full week back in the office makes for a difficult transition.

 A Thursday or Friday return date will allow you to have the weekend to recalibrate and fix any potential issues with childcare, scheduling, etc.

-- Reach Out to Your Boss
+Reach Out to Your Boss

-If human resources hasn't already done so, tell your manger your first planned date back in the office.
+If human resources hasn't already done so, tell your manager your first planned date back in the office.
 This can be a nice opportunity to share any schedule changes that may occur as a result of childcare, pumping, or anything else.

 Not sure how to communicate with your manager about post-maternity leave schedule changes?
 See a sample email message.

-- Schedule an In-Person Meet-Up
+Schedule a Meet-Up

 These meet-ups give you the opportunity to catch up on work gossip, find out about new projects, and start to feel re-engaged with work.
 If you were gone for three months on maternity leave, a lot may have changed.

 Before you can venture back into the world of work, you'll need to make sure you're prepared at home.
 This means everything from arranging childcare (and backup childcare) to swapping yoga pants for suits.

-- Do a Wardrobe Check
+Do a Wardrobe Check

 Do a deep dive into your closet and pull out your office tops, pants, and skirts.
 Try clothes on to check they still fit appropriately, since both pregnancy and breastfeeding can change your figure.

-- Have a Trial Run
+Have a Trial Run

-Prepare yourself for your new morning routine: plan a trial runcomplete with setting an alarm, dropping off baby at childcare, and commuting into the office.
+Prepare yourself for your new morning routine: plan a trial runcomplete with setting an alarm, dropping off the baby at childcare, and commuting to the office.

 Getting ready in the morning with a baby—packing a bag for daycare, dropping her off, having a meaningful good-bye, breastfeeding—can take more time than your pre-baby morning routine of coffee on the run.
-A trial run will give you time to work out any childcare kinks and develop your new routine with your baby and your baby's other parent.
+A trial run will give you time to work out any childcare kinks and develop your new routine with your baby.